shakeelzafar3/Voting-dApp-using-Ethereum-and-Solidity/7 - Building a Voting Smart Contract in Solidity.md

 }
 ```

 In this code, we're first checking to make sure that the person calling the function is the contract owner.
 We're also checking to make sure that the poll is still active.
-If both of those conditions are met, we'll set the
+If both of those conditions are met, we'll set the `pollActive` to `false`.